DmitriLyalikov/pdt-extract/README.md

 # Canny-Edge-Detector
-A Jupyter Notebook implementation of the Canny Edge detector that extracts the profile of pendant drop images.
+This module will process all image files from the folder: pendant_drops and output the extracted canny generated drop profile to the subdirectory: drop_profiles

 ## Table of Contents
 1. [Usage](#usage)